schmouk/PyRandLib/README.md

 ### Squares64  -  2^64 periodicity

 **Squares64** implements a fast counter-based pseudo-random numbers generator which outputs 64-bits random values.
 The core of the algorithm evaluates and squares 64-bits intermadiate values then exchanges their higher and lower bits on a five rounds operations.
 It uses a 64-bits counter and a 64-bits key.
 It provides multi-streams feature via different values of key and gets robust randomness characteristics.
 The counter starts counting at 0.
 Once returning to 0 modulo 2^64 the whole period of the algorithm will have been exhausted.
 Values for keys have to be cautiously chosen: the **PyRandLib** implementation of the manner to do it as recommended in [9] is of our own but stricly respects the original recommendation.
-Notice: this version of the algorithm should not pass the birthday test, which is a randmoness issue, while this is not mentionned in the original paper [9].
+Notice: this version of the algorithm should not pass the birthday test, which is a randomness issue, while this is not mentionned in the original paper [9].
 **PyRandLib** Squares64 class implements the *squares64* version of the algorithm as described in [9].